Cyankai/Kcnk2-Osteo-Aging-p53/README.md

 ## 🚀 Usage Guide
 To reproduce the core analytical results:
 1. Download the processed count matrices and metadata from the respective GEO accessions.
-2. Place the downloaded `.rds` or `.h5ad` files into a local `/data` directory (not tracked in this repo due to size limits).
-3. Execute the scripts in the `/scripts` folder.
+2. Execute the scripts in the `/scripts` folder.
 Please ensure the input paths are correctly modified to match your local environment.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.